 Unfortunately, the auto-invest tool does not favor higher interest loans.
 If you set min. interest rate to 12% and 15% loans are available you could get 12, 13, 14 or 15% interest loans.

-The secondary market on Mintos is HUGE (even bigger than the primary market).
+The secondary market on Mintos is huge (about the same size as the primary market).
 A lot of people try to make extra profits by selling loans with a mark-up, or to sell with a discount that is smaller than the cashback they just received.

 If you wish to sell your investments and cash in before your loans reaches maturity you can do so on the secondary market.
-But due to the sheer number of loans available you will probably have to give a ~5% discount to get any attention from other investors.
+Due to the sheer number of loans available you might have to give a small discount to get any attention from other investors.
 Unless you have been able to get some high interest loans, those might be able to score you a nice premium.

 Mintos review: Conclusion